conjurer-rich/flow-decision-records/pages/docs/flow-clinics.md

+---
+permalink: /docs/flow-clinics
+title: "Flow Clinics"
+layout: single
+sidebar:
+  nav: "docs"
+classes: wide
+---

-# What is a Flow Clinic?
+## What is a Flow Clinic?

 A Flow Clinic is a facilitated session where individuals or teams bring   flow-related challenges, trade-offs, or structural uncertainties for collaborative exploration.
 Rather than prescribing answers, Flow Clinics create a space for advice-based decision-making, guided by shared principles and facilitated inquiry.